codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 Codefresh [pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/) are composed of a series of steps.

 You can create your own pipelines by writing a  [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file that describes your pipeline.
-This file can then be version controlled on it own.
+This file can then be version controlled on its own (pipeline as code).

 {% include
 image.html